 Evaluations start as early as the age of two.
 First, schedule an initial consultation in our clinic.
 During this appointment, our healthcare providers will obtain a detailed medical history and conduct a physical examination.
 Next, we will conduct a series of allergy tests, including skin prick testing and allergy blood testing.
 Skin prick testing will be performed in our office.
 The allergy blood test will be performed at a lab location on a date and time of your choosing.
 Once we have fully evaluated each test's results, our providers will thoroughly discuss possible treatment options.
 It is important to understand that a patient’s candidacy for OIT will be based on their healthcare provider’s full evaluation.

-No, OIT is not a cure for food allergies.
 The goal of OIT is to reach a state of desensitization where the immune system establishes reduced reactivity or becomes nonreactive upon exposure to the food allergen.
 Regular exposure to the allergenic food is required to maintain desensitization.
-However, studies are showing being able to achieve "sustained unresponsiveness" refers to retention of the protective benefit achieved through OIT, without regular exposure to the food allergen.
+However, studies are showing being able to achieve "sustained unresponsiveness."
+This refers to retention of the protective benefit achieved through OIT, without regular exposure to the food allergen.
+The earlier OIT is started the more of a chance to achieve "sustained unresponsiveness."

 Patients with a confirmed or suspected food allergy will undergo a thorough evaluation by our expert medical team, including a board-certified allergist and immunologist.
 We review the risks and benefits with the patient and/or family members to determine whether an individual would be considered a candidate for OIT.